Analysis | What Andrew Yang misunderstands about working-class voters and the Democratic Party

 The Democratic Party does repeatedly struggle to win the support of White, working-class, non-college-educated voters.
 The demographic, arguably his most faithful, has been partly credited with launching President Trump to the White House.
 Many White voters from lower-income households were drawn to the president’s message because of their fears about being displaced by an increasingly diverse population, according to a survey by the Public Religion Research Institute.

-But the Democratic Party does well with working-class, non-college-educated voters.
+But the Democratic Party does well overall with working-class, non-college-educated voters.
 In fact, the party does better than the GOP winning the votes of these individuals.
 The fact is that Biden is on track to win voters from households making less than $50,000.
 Just like Hillary Clinton did in 2016.
 And Barack Obama did in 2012 and 2008.

 But Yang told The Post’s Robert Costa on Friday on Post Live that his party must speak to the needs of working-class voters.